Strategies for Teaching Quantitative Concepts Online

 Research has shown that student-to-student mentoring in online courses can be both encouraging and motivational to students.

 Consider creating small designated study groups amongst your students at the beginning of the term.
 Give those groups a dedicated discussion area within the course space.
-Group work may be assigned to enable students to deal more effectively with the demands of the course and also feel part of a learning community.
+Group work may be assigned to enable students to deal more effectively with the demands of the course’s demands and feel like part of a learning community.

-Consider having small groups of students work together in exploring case studies for quantitative reasoning.
+Consider having small groups of students work together to explore case studies for quantitative reasoning.
 For more information on the use of case studies in quantitative business courses, take a look at Madison’s 2009 book, Case Studies for Quantitative Reasoning.
-It contains a total of twenty-four case studies, each of which highlights how numbers appear in day-to-day media.
+It contains a total of 24 case studies, each of which highlights how numbers appear in day-to-day media.
 The text is broken into six broad mathematical topics, each of which includes any background mathematics necessary for reading.
 Each individual study includes warm-up exercises and follow-up questions that demand critical thinking.

 Ongoing and sustained communication in an online course is a critical component in the exchange of information.
 The key is to promote and encourage different styles of participation that engage students.
 Facilitating the formation of student groups early in the course cultivates a culture of learning and reduces feelings of isolation.